Vladislav Davankov: Political career

-In 2020, Nechayev founded the New People political party, and appointed Davankov as the Head of its Central Executive Committee.
+In 2020, Nechayev founded the New People political party, and appointed Davankov as the head of its Central Executive Committee.
 At the 2021 Russian legislative election, Davankov was elected to the State Duma.
-Duma Chairman Vyacheslav Volodin then appointed Davankov Deputy Chair, a move set by the precedent that sees at least one Deputy Chair appointed per political bloc.
+Duma chairman Vyacheslav Volodin then appointed Davankov deputy chair, a move set by the precedent that sees at least one deputy chair appointed per political bloc.

 Davankov's party opposed mandatory vaccinations during the 2020-21 coronavirus pandemic.
-In the prelude to the Russian invasion of Ukraine, New People was the only party in the Duma to abstain in the vote on the recognition of Donetsk and Lugansk as states independent from Ukraine.
+In the prelude to the Russian invasion of Ukraine, New People was the only party in the Duma to abstain in the vote on the recognition of Donetsk and Luhansk as states independent from Ukraine.
 He was nonetheless placed on the sanctions list of the United Kingdom along with other lawmakers.

 In the State Duma, he was a lead figure in the creation of a law protecting people's online data.
 After Russia introduced partial mobilisation in the context of the invasion of Ukraine, Davankov organised a support service for those had been mobilized incorrectly and illegally, which his party said "helped return home hundreds of illegally mobilized Muscovites".
 He also introduced a bill allowing entrepreneurs and farmers to defer from conscription, and worked on initiatives to allow recent school graduates at university to also defer as well as fathers with many children and guardians of sick parents.
 Other laws he worked on were ones to abolish COVID-19 fines and extend the May holidays.

 In August 2023, Davankov led an appeal against the banning of Western films Barbie and Oppenheimer, which had been prohibited from being shown in Russia by the Russian Culture Ministry for supposedly 'not meeting the traditional and moral values of Russia'.
 Davankov had instead suggested that they could be allowed to be shown but that "compulsory licenses" should be given to films and products from "unfriendly countries".
 However, this appeal was rejected.

 In 2023, Davankov unsuccessfully ran in the Moscow mayoral race, an election notable for its controversial use of electronic voting.
 He scored 5.38% per official results.